tandasat/RemoteWriteMonitor/README.md

 Usage
 -------

-Once you have installed it, you can execute the sample and see output by the driver if any.
+Once you have installed it, you may execute the sample and see output from the driver if any.

 The driver reports when any process newly created after the installation called NtWriteVirtualMemory() or NtMapViewOfSection() against another process and saves what was written or mapped into the remote process.
 Output can be seen with DebugView and are all saved under the C:\Windows\RemoteWriteMonitor\ directory.
-Written and mapped data is stored as
-\<SHA1\>.bin apart from a log file.
+Written and mapped data is stored as \<SHA1\>.bin apart from a log file.

 'injector' could be used to test the driver's function.
 Injecting and executing code into notepad.exe could be done by the following commands: